ChiefOfGxBxL/WC3MapTranslator/README.md

         ...
     };

-// Translate the entire map, creating all files that it can
-// from the given JSON.
-No path is specified (2nd param), so
-// files are written to the current working directory.
-Translator.fromJson(mapJson);

-// We can also translate individual sections of JSON
+// Using individual translators, we may convert JSON
-// by using a single translator, available at Translator.XYZ,
+// representation to generate a WC3 .w3x map file.
-// where XYZ is the name of the translator. var unitsTranslator = new Translator.Units(mapJson.units);
+// See the Wiki for more information. var unitsTranslator = new Translator.Units(mapJson.units);
-unitsTranslator.write(); // output the specified file from our input JSON
+unitsTranslator.write(); // write output file (in this case, war3mapUnits.doo)
 ```

 <br/>